A Fast and Model Based Approach for Evaluating Task-Competence of Antagonistic Continuum Arms

 We consider the problem of comparing two proposed arm designs - an antagonistic arm using two McKibbens and two bellows, and a non-antagonistic arm using only bellows - over their ability to sustain a high-reaching task-shape while subject to 67 different task loads uniformly sampled from the wrench-space.
 The two arms' designs and dimensions are shown in Fig. \ref{fig:enclosure_demo}A, while the task-shape and force-loads are shown in Fig. \ref{fig:enclosure_demo}D and E. Using our wrench-hull methods, we are able to see that the antagonistic arm can complete a larger number of the 67 different tasks.
 Plotting the requirement wrench sequences induced by each of the tasks (Fig. \ref{fig:enclosure_demo}A, yellow) against the arm's absolute wrench hull $\mathcal{H}$ shows that the antagonistic arm's wrench hull encloses many more of the requirement wrench sequences than the bellows-only arm.
 Computing the absolute unattainability of the 67 tasks for each arm confirms that the median absolute unattainability of the tasks is much lower for the antagonistic arm.

-To confirm that tasks assigned a low absolute unattainability for a given arm are indeed more feasible for that arm, for each task-load we used the search-based method described in section \ref{sec:naive_method} to find each arm's best attempt to match the task-shape while subject to each of the 67 task-loads.
+To confirm that tasks assigned a low absolute unattainability for a given arm are indeed more feasible for that arm, we used the search-based method described in section \ref{sec:naive_method} to find each arm's best attempt to match the task-shape while subject to each of the 67 task-loads.
 The resulting equilibrium arm shapes are shown in Fig. \ref{fig:enclosure_demo}D and E, with each shape's correspondent task-loads shown in yellow.
 As predicted by the absolute unattainability metric, the antagonistic arm's equilibrium shapes have less variance than the bellows-only arm thanks to its ability to increase stiffness to withstand larger loads.
-Furthermore, by highlighting each arm's equilibrium shapes for task-loads that have below-median unattainability, we see that without exception the tasks with lower unattainability are indeed closer to being accomplished.
+Furthermore, highlighting each arm's equilibrium shapes for task-loads that have below-median unattainability shows that, without exception, the tasks with lower unattainability are closer to being accomplished.

 This test demonstrates that our wrench-hull methods accurately compares the ability of proposed arm designs to complete specified tasks.
 Furthermore, computing the attainability metrics took only 108 seconds, while solving for the equilibrium shapes using the search-based method took 8766 seconds, which represents a 81x speed increase.